pydata/pydata-google-auth/docs/source/contributing.rst

 This changes your working directory to the shiny-new-feature branch.
-Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to *pandas-gbq*.
+Keep any changes in this branch specific to one bug or feature so it is clear what the branch brings to *pydata-google-auth*.
 You can have many shiny-new-features and switch in between them using the git checkout command.

 To update this branch, you need to retrieve the changes from the master branch::